alxstan22/openshiftflaskapp/README.md

 # OKD Flask App
 Learn how to deploy applications in the OKD, the open source community version of OpenShift.
-Below are instructions on how to configure Minishift in order to deploy this Flask app and many other applications using the OKD containerization platform console.
+Below are instructions on how to configure Minishift in order to deploy many applications using the OKD containerization platform console.
+This Flask App is deployable.

 Definitions to know: